Gor Gor, Khuzestan

 Gor Gor (گرگر) is a village in Jarahi Rural District, in the Central District of Mahshahr County, Khuzestan Province, Iran.
 At the 2006 census, its population was 2,333, in 432 families.

+The village has a railway station that is counted as a separate abadi in the Iranian census.
+According to the 2006 census, its population was 49, in 9 families.